-Imagine sitting on a long, low deck, watching the world slip slowly past as you glide silently along a tranquil river.
-On either side, picturesque villages, peaceful countryside, and medieval European cities pass you by, with time each day to stop and explore.
+Imagine sitting on a long, low deck, watching the world as you glide effortlessly along a tranquil river.
+On either side, picturesque villages, peaceful countryside, and medieval European cities pass you by.

-I’m a big fan of slow travel, and it doesn’t come much slower than a river cruise.
-This is one of the best and most relaxing ways to explore Europe, but there are a lot of options to choose from.
-Here are some of the best river cruises in Europe…
+Travel doesn’t come much slower than a river cruise.
+This is one of the most relaxing ways to explore Europe, and there are a bunch of options to choose from.
+Here’s the low down on some of the best European river cruises.

 Best for: Stunning architecture and historic sights

 Flowing from Germany through eight countries including Austria and Serbia, the Danube passes some of Europe’s prettiest cities.

 There’s medieval Regensburg in Germany, Vienna in Austria, and Budapest in Hungary – one of the most popular stops on a European river cruise.
 If you have time, keep sailing into Serbia, where the beautiful city of Belgrade is an off-the beaten path gem filled with gorgeous buildings.
 Most are white, giving the Serbian capital its name, which translates as “White City”.
 It’s no wonder Serbia river cruises are so popular!

 Think of Portugal and you probably think of beaches, but a river cruise along the Douro could take you into the heart of the country.
 In Porto, with its crooked streets and famous wine scene, you’ll pass beneath the fabulous viaducts of the Dom Luis, the Maria Pia and Arrabida bridges.
 Following the river east leads into the picturesque vineyards of the Regua Valley and to the pretty town of Pinhao.
 Vineyards aplenty, rocky cliffs, and sweeping vistas make this one of the prettiest rivers for cruising in Europe.

 Seine River Cruise